atlasoptimization/calipy/README.md

    - Model collimation or trunnion axis misalignments, even under strongly nonlinear geometry or face configurations.
    - Simple to incorporate discrete “face” variables, e.g. Face I/Face II, in a single forward pass.

+These three example were presented at JISDM 2025 in Karlsruhe; documented code can be found in the [examples folder](https://github.com/atlasoptimization/calipy/tree/master/calipy/examples/engineering_geodesy)
 ---

 ## References